SAMMISolutions/docs/doc_posts/_components/core.md

 - **Local Variable Persist**
    - checked - button variables will be accessible even after the button has finished.
 If Allow Button Overlap is enabled, all button executions will share the same variables.
    - unchecked - button variables will be accessible only when the button is running and only inside their own button.
 Other buttons cannot access them even if the button is currently running.
 If Allow Button Overlap is enabled, unique variables will be created for each button execution and will never be shared.
-- **Switch Deck** - whether you want the button to also switch your deck when activated
 - **Press type**
    - Normal Press - single button press
    - Drag Press - the button will trigger if dragged over.
 You can add either a single or multiple drag press (activates if it's dragged over again).
 Useful for creating your own volume buttons!